borntofrappe/FreeCodeCamp-URL-Shortener/README.md

   mongodb://<dbuser>:<dbpassword>@ds052978.mlab.com:52978/fcc-url-shortener
   ```

-  And needs to be populated with the values for the user and password.
-Just remember not to substitute the entirety of the `<dbuser>` and `<dbpassword>` values, tags included.
+  This string needs to be populated with the values for the user and password, in the respective fields.
+Just remember to substitute the entirety of the `<dbuser>` and `<dbpassword>` values, tags included.

 - on [glitch](https://glitch.com), include the URI as a variable in the secret `env` file.